EGaraldi/corecon/paper/paper.md

 # Summary

-The number of available constraints on the Universe during and before cosmic reionization is grapidly growing.
+The number of available constraints on the Universe during and before cosmic reionization is rapidly growing.
 These are often scattered across inhomogeneous formats, unit systems and sampling strategies.
-In this paper I introduce `CoReCon`, a python package designed to provide a growing set of constraints on key physical quantities related to the EoR and a platform for the high-redshift research community to collect and store, in an open way, current and forthcoming observational constraints.
+In this paper I introduce `CoReCon`, a python package designed to provide a growing set of constraints on key physical quantities related to the Epoch of Reionization and a platform for the high-redshift research community to collect and store, in an open way, current and forthcoming observational constraints.